MrBesterTester/mojo-hackathon/project-overview.md

 ## Success Factors

 For all projects:
-1. Follow the development workflow in [dev-order.mdc](mdc:.cursor/rules/dev-order.mdc)
+1. Follow the development workflow in the development order documentation
 2. Implement both optimized and non-optimized versions for validation (per project requirements)
 3. Adhere to the 3% tolerance requirement for result validation
 4. Carefully consider memory access patterns and thread organization